usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 Essentially, these all replicate and capture the work a developer must do to identify and acquire libraries.
 Maintaining our dependencies this way - not quite, but almost &ldquo;by hand&rdquo; -- appears to have benefits for system transparency and robustness.

 The second group of pipelines is a bit more interesting.
-Each of the utilities provided for in packages just downloaded is tested by running a smoke test.
+Each of the utilities provided for in packages just downloaded is tested by running a **smoke test**.

-Each smoke test performs a minor task, serving as a &ldquo;smoke test&rdquo; inasmuch as its only aim is to determine whether a simple representative process completes successfully.
-(When we plug the unit in and switch on the power, can we see and smell smoke?)
+Each smoke test performs a minor task, with the aim of determining whether a simple representative process will complete successfully.
+(When we plug the unit in and switch on the power, can we see and smell smoke?
+Do tracebacks burn your retinas?)

 * [smoketest/TEST-XPROC3.xpl](../../../smoketest/TEST-XPROC3.xpl) amounts to an XProc &ldquo;Hello World&rdquo;.
 In that spirit, feel free to write your own version.
+(You get another chance to do this [real soon now](walkthrough_102.md).)
 * [smoketest/TEST-XSLT.xpl](../../../smoketest/TEST-XSLT.xpl) tests Saxon, an XSLT/XQuery transformation engine.
 XSLT and XQuery are related technologies (different languages, same data model) developed with XML processing in mind, but in recent years generalized to a wider range of data structures.
 * [smoketest/TEST-SCHEMATRON.xpl](../../../smoketest/TEST-SCHEMATRON.xpl) tests SchXSLT.
 SchXSLT is an implementation of Schematron, an ISO-standard validation and reporting technology.
 As this implementation relies on XSLT, this library also requires Saxon.
 * [smoketest/TEST-XSPEC.xpl](../../../smoketest/TEST-XSPEC.xpl) tests XSpec, an XSLT-based testing framework useful for testing deployments of XSLT, XQuery and Schematron.